35 Best Podcasts You Should Be Listening to in 2022

 Dolly Parton’s America

 If you’re not a Dolly Parton fan, you will be after listening to this!
 Host Jad Abumrad takes a deep dive into all things Dolly—from investigating the stories behind some of her most popular songs to visiting her small childhood home.
-The result is a deeply personal look at one of America’s music icons.
+The result is a deeply personal look at one of America’s music icons—who also happens to be one of the most charitable icons as well.

 Actor Dax Shepard and his co-host Monica Padman are all about discovering what makes people tick.
 They ask their celebrity guests to reveal their biggest challenges and setbacks and share what they learned.
 Guests have included Prince Harry (who candidly spoke about his mental health struggles), Lena Dunham (who spoke about her sobriety), and Natalie Portman (who discussed the difficulty of being a child star).